Rigid inner forms over global function fields: Introduction

 \subsection{Acknowledgements}

 The author thanks Tasho Kaletha for introducing to him the motivating question of this paper, as well as for his feedback and proof-reading.
+They also thank Brian Conrad for a helpful discussion about the images of maps of tori in the analytic topology.
 The author also gratefully acknowledges the support of NSF grant DMS-1840234 and the Rackham Predoctoral Fellowship.